mike-kane/teacher-chatbot-demo/data/nlu.md

 - I'd like the project for english, pls
  I'd like the project sheet for english, plz

- ##intent:inquire_geometry_project
+ ##intent:inquire_project_history
-- geometry project
+- history project
-- geometry project details
+- history project details
-- tell me about the geometry project
+- tell me about the history project
-- tell me about the project for geometry class
+- tell me about the project for history class
-- do I have a project in geometry
+- do I have a project in history
-- do I have a project in geometry class
+- do I have a project in history class
-- what is the geometry project
+- what is the history project
-- project for geometry
+- project for history
-- project for geometry class
+- project for history class
-- I'd like the project sheet for geometry class, please
+- I'd like the project sheet for history class, please
-- I'd like the project for geometry, pls
+- I'd like the project for history, pls
- I'd like the project sheet for geometry, plz
+ I'd like the project sheet for history, plz

 ## intent:inquire_missing_assignments
 - Missing work